phaustin/quantecon-example/book/docs/python_advanced_features.md

 as are the reader objects from the `csv` module .

-Let\'s create a small csv file that contains data from the NIKKEI index
+Let's create a small csv file that contains data from the NIKKEI index

 <!-- ```{code-cell} ipython3
 %%file test_table.csv